wso2/docs-is/en/docs/administer/working-with-databases.md

 ### Changing the default databases

-The embedded H2 databases shipped with your product are suitable for development, testing,evaluation.For production environments, we recommend industry-standard RDBMSs such as Oracle, PostgreSQL, MySQL, MS SQL, etc.
+The embedded H2 databases shipped with your product are suitable for evaluation, development and testing.For production environments, we recommend industry-standard RDBMSs such as Oracle, PostgreSQL, MySQL, MS SQL, etc.

 WSO2 products are shipped with scripts for creating the required tables